dazet/data-map/README.md

 $mapper = new Mapper($map, new ObjectConstructor(SomeClass::class, 'method'));
 ```

-Tries to create new instance of object using regular constructor.
-Map keys are matched with constructor parameters by variable name.

 #### `ObjectHydrator`

+Tries to hydrate instance of object using his public interface, that is:
+* by setting public properties values
+* by using setters (`setSomething` or `withSomething` assuming immutability)

 ```php
 // by class constructor: